Greek Orthodox Easter on Tinos Island

 Tinos Chora

-Every day of the Great Week has its different local customs that you may want to participate in.
+Every day of the Holy Week has its different local customs that you may want to participate in.
 I have also included some of the best sites that you can visit in Tinos.
-Tinos has (too) many villages which are all exceptionally beautiful and a delight to explore.
-You can use the buses, but perhaps a rental car is the best way to explore the island.

-Great Monday
+Holy Monday

 The Shrine of Panagia Evangelistria

-On your first day on Tinos island, you can explore Chora Tinos and visit its most important landmark, the Shrine of Panagia (Holy Mary) Evangelistria.
 The magnificent Church is the most popular and famous pilgrimage destination for Orthodox Christians and gets very busy around the 15th of August.
 The Shrine has an interesting story that connects a Sacred Icon of Panagia that was found with the Greek War of Independence in 1821.

 Inside the premises, you can also visit the six museums and galleries related to the Temple and Tinos’ religious and local history.
 The Shrine is open daily from 7.30 a.m. with free entrance.

-Close by is the archaeological Museum of Tinos, which has interesting exhibits, and an entrance fee of 3 euros.
+Close by is the archaeological Museum of Tinos, which has interesting exhibits, and an entrance fee of €3.

-Great Tuesday
+Holy Tuesday

-On Tuesdays, the houses bake the sweet Easter cheese pies, made of unsalted local cheese and flowery-shaped, a unique and delicious custom found only on Tinos.
-Check if they are being served in your breakfast, or buy them from a bakery nearby.
+On Tuesdays, the houses bake the sweet Easter cheese pies, made of unsalted local cheese and flower-shaped, a unique and delicious custom found only on Tinos.

 Volakas area

-Great Wednesday
+Holy Wednesday

-In the afternoon of Great Wednesday, the Mystery of the Eucharist (Service of the Holy Unction) is held.
+In the afternoon of Holy Wednesday, the Mystery of the Eucharist (Service of the Holy Unction) is held.
 The day is dedicated to the memory of the sinful woman, who repented, believed in Jesus Christ, and anointed His feet with myrrh.

 Kolimbithra Beach Bar

-If you want to swim (too cold for me in April but perhaps OK for you?) or stroll by the most beautiful beach in Tinos, go to Kolimbithra.
-Kolimbithra is a sandy beach, with crystal clear waters about 15 km to the north of Tinos with one of the best beach bars in the Cyclades.
+If you want to swim (too cold for me in April, but perhaps OK for you?) or stroll by the most beautiful beach in Tinos, go to Kolimbithra.
+Kolimbithra is a sandy beach, with crystal clear waters about 15 km to the north of Tinos, with one of the best beach bars in the Cyclades.

-Go to Teresa Coffee and Grocery Store in Myrsini village, and taste their different local specialties every day: pickled artichokes, cheese pies, louza, and garlic sausages, lemon lamb.
+Go to Teresa Coffee and Grocery Store in Myrsini village, and taste their different local specialties every day: pickled artichokes, cheese pies, louza, garlic sausages, and lemon lamb.
 Contact +30 2283 041320.

 Tinos Pigeon Houses